 The digital message for each beacon message protocol supported by the beacon shall be verified at ambient temperature according to A.3.1.4.
-This test shall evaluate both the real and self-test modes for each beacon message protocol.
+This test shall evaluate messages transmitted in operational, self-test, and, if applicable, GNSS self-test modes for each of the declared beacon message protocols.
 For the purpose of validating specific beacon message protocols, the beacon shall be programmed in accordance with the guidance provided at Annex C.